ShaunCurtis/Blazr.VSA/Documents/Monads.md

 }
 ```

-It works, but it's ugly.  `TryParse` spouts results at both ends: it returns a `bool` and outputs the parsed value via an `out` parameter.
-You have to really look at this code to see what's going on.
+It works, but it's ugly.

+Why?
+Well, you have to really look at this code to see what's going on.  `TryParse` spouts results at both ends: it returns a `bool` and outputs the parsed value via an `out` parameter.

-Let's refactor it using a *Result Monad*.
+Let's refactor it using the *Result Monad*.

+## Result

 First, our Monad.